-For emergency incidents within the Clery Act geographical boundaries/jurisdiction, Campus Security Officers are the primary points of contact to report crimes and emergencies.
-These personnel will generally do either of the following based on the information received.
+The Campus Security Department is the primary point of contact to report emergency incidents and crimes.
+Call (808) 235-7355 or extension 355 from an internal phone unit.
+Campus Security Department personnel will generally do either of the following based on the information received.

-- Respond to the scene to conduct an initial assessment to determine if there is a significant emergency or dangerous situation involving an immediate threat to health or safety of the campus community; and, to determine if first responders and/or additional campus actions are required. - Initiate an immediate call to the appropriate first responder agency based on the information provided; make a determine if there is a significant emergency or dangerous situation involving an immediate threat to the health or safety of the campus community; and, determine if additional campus actions are required.
+- Respond to the scene and assess the area for life safety issues; assess and confirm if there is a significant emergency or dangerous situation involving an ongoing or immediate threat to the health or safety of the campus community; determine if first responders are required and place an immediate call to 911 police-fireambulance; and, notify the Safety and Security Manager (or designee) who will notify the first available campus administrator who may initiate additional campus actions such as issuing an emergency notification or timely warning to the campus community - Based on the information provided, initiate an immediate call to the appropriate first responder agency while on the way to respond to the scene; upon arrival, assess the area for life safety issues; assess and confirm if there is a significant emergency or dangerous situation involving an ongoing or immediate threat to the health or safety of the campus community; and, notify the Safety and Security Manager (or designee) who will notify the first available campus administrator who may initiate additional campus actions such as issuing an emergency notification or timely warning to the campus community